OscarSLopez09/WordPress-website-deployment/README.md

-In this project I would deploy a WordPress website on AWS using a Three-Tier infrastructure.
+In this project, I would deploy a WordPress website on AWS using a Three-Tier infrastructure.
 The AWS services used in this project are the following:

 - Build AWS VPC from scratch.
 - Create Nat Gateways.